Avanve/Python-GithubActions/README.md

-# Build a Python Application with Githubactions
+# Build a Python Application with Github Actions